-The riverine forest bordering Champlain Park in Westboro (Ottawa) is an integral part of the community experience.
+The riverside forest bordering Champlain Park to the west of downtown Ottawa is an integral part of the community experience.
 Residents and the Champlain Park Community Association (CPCA) have entered into an agreement with the National Capital Commission (NCC) to cooperate in the management of this small forested area between Pontiac Avenue and the Ottawa River Parkway.

 The following people contributed during preparations and/or on the day of the planting: Daniel Buckles, Linda Landreville, Meg Milne, Maureen Kavanagh, Debra Huron, Catherine Shearer, Adrian Bradley, Susan Bradley, Eloise Holland, John Arnason, Lianne Bellisario, Chris Henschel, Heather Pearl and Steve Cumbaa.
 Thank you to all.